• Skip to primary navigation

 • generous splash of whipping cream

-• 1 tsp corn starch optional
+• 1 teaspoon corn starch optional

-• 1 tsp cold water optional
+• 1 teaspoon cold water optional

 • salt and pepper to taste